 So, let’s take a closer look at this retro-inspired action-puzzle game and see what we thought of it after around 15-20 hours…

-Geodia is a magical land which is held together by the Sparklite, the life force of both the world and its inhabitants.
+Geodia is a magical land that is held together by the Sparklite, the life force of both the world and its inhabitants.
 The glowing blue crystals which form can be used as rechargeable power sources for all who live here, delivering low-level energy to those who need it.
 However, the evil Baron has formed a plan to harness all of the Sparklite energy so that he can use it to fuel his war machines as he works towards his ultimate goal of becoming all-powerful.
-However, the world is aware of this his intentions and enables its self-defence mechanism, the ability to rearrange the world in an effort to slow down his progress of syphoning out all of the magical resources.
+However, the world is aware of his intentions and enables its self-defence mechanism, the ability to rearrange the world in an effort to slow down his progress of syphoning out all of the magical resources.

 Flying high above Geodia we find Ada, a young mechanical genius, and her floating robotic sidekick, casually passing by until tragedy strikes – the shuffling causes creatures to invade your ship which leaves you no choice but to take the escape pod into the unknown below.
 Once there you meet up with a few of the inhabitants who save you and welcome you into their own floating isle, high above the self-protecting planet below.
 You agree to help them as you set out on a mighty adventure to seek out new allies, farm as much Sparklite as you can, destroy every hostile creature below, and rid the world of the evil Baron.